Hair-Raising Hare: Plot

-One dark night, Bugs Bunny pokes up out of his rabbit hole, dressed in a nightshirt and holding a candle, and tells the audience, "Did you ever have the feeling you were being watched?"
-In fact, he is being watched by an evil scientist (a caricature of Peter Lorre) who is planning to catch a rabbit to provide dinner for his large, hairy, orange sneaker-wearing monster (Gossamer).
+One dark night, Bugs Bunny pokes up out of his rabbit hole, dressed in a nightshirt and holding a candle, and asks the audience, "Did you ever have the feeling you were being watched?"
+In fact, he is being watched by a mad scientist (a caricature of Peter Lorre) who is planning to catch a rabbit to provide dinner for his large, hairy, orange, sneaker-wearing monster (Gossamer).

-The scientist lures Bugs to his castle via a shapely robotic female rabbit, with a large wind-up key in the back, and accompanied by "Oh, You Beautiful Doll".
+The mad scientist lures Bugs to his castle via a shapely robotic female rabbit, with a large wind-up key in the back, and accompanied by "Oh, You Beautiful Doll".
 Once Bugs gets to the castle and begins kissing the mechanical rabbit on the hand, the robot malfunctions and breaks into pieces.
-Bugs faces the audience and says, "That's the trouble with some dames... kiss 'em and they fly apart!"
+Bugs faces the audience and says "That's the trouble with some dames... kiss 'em and they fly apart!"

-Bugs heads for the door, but the scientist persuades him to stay and meet another "little friend".
+Bugs heads for the door, but the mad scientist persuades him to stay and meet another "little friend".
 When it becomes clear that this "friend" is a ferocious beast, Bugs vigorously shakes the scientist's hand "Goodbye!" and launches into a schtick where he packs luggage for a vacation trip, accompanied by a very brassy rendition of "California, Here I Come".
-Just before bolting for the door, he tells the scientist, "And don't think this hasn't been a little slice of heaven...'cause it hasn't!"
+Just before bolting for the door, he tells the mad scientist, "And don't think this hasn't been a little slice of heaven...'cause it hasn't!"
 He then bolts for the door.
-The scientist releases Gossamer who chases Bugs.
+The mad scientist releases Gossamer who chases Bugs.

 Bugs hides behind a door that Gossamer is trying to break through, and he cries out, "Is there a doctor in the house?"
 A silhouette, seemingly from the theater audience, stands up and offers, "I'm a doctor."
 Bugs suddenly relaxes, starts munching a carrot, and asks, "What's up, Doc?", just before Gossamer breaks through and the chase resumes.